erizov/Professor/semester_3/lecture_16_advanced_ml/neural_network/README.md

 ### Comprehension

-1. Can you explain how Neural system works in your own words?
+1. Can you explain how Neural structure works in your own words?
 2. What is the key insight or technique that makeframeworkarchitecturetem efficient?

 ### Analysis